cmdocumentation/sdk-docs/README.md

    ```

 ## CI & secrets
-- Add TEST_TOKEN in repository Settings → Secrets.
+- Add `TEST_TOKEN` in the repository's **Settings → Secrets**.
-- In CI, either point BASE_URL to a sandbox endpoint or enable stubbing so tests run without network calls.
+- In CI, either point `BASE_URL` to a sandbox endpoint or enable stubbing so tests run without network calls.
 - Never commit real tokens.

 ## Notes
-- BASE_URL is a placeholder.
+- `BASE_URL` is a placeholder.
 Replace it with a provider sandbox or keep stubbing.
 - Lessons learned: Keep examples minimal and environment-driven, support sandbox/stub mode for CI, sanitize logs and recordings to avoid leaking tokens, and prefer small dependencies so examples run quickly for newcomers.